PavelNovotny/PavelNovotny.github.io/_posts/2016-03-18-how-to-install-nodejs-and-npm-without-sudo-on-remote-linux.md

 * run terminal in your virtual machine and get the curl for your virtual machine. `sudo apt-get update`, then `sudo apt-get install curl`

 ##### Install Node.js
 * go to [https://nodejs.org/en/download/](https://nodejs.org/en/download/) and download appropriate binary package for your system.
 In case you do not know whether to download 32 or 64 bit version use `uname -a` command to see details of your system.
-In my virtual Ubuntu the downloaded file was located at `~/Downloads/node-v4.4.0-linux-x64.tar.xz ` If you get another version name, please replace it throughout these steps.
+In my virtual Ubuntu the downloaded file was located at `~/Downloads/node-v4.4.0-linux-x64.tar.xz ` If you get another version name, please replace this name throughout these steps.

 * extract the archive to your home directory
 ```